Laponski/code-image-generator/README.md

 # From Code to Image

 This project aims at creating a webstite which can convert your python code into a nice looking image.
 You can choose among plenty of the regular vs styles and even load your code from a GitHub repository.
+Additionally there is an authentication system which requires a mail to log in the site.
+Finally all the infotmation about the user is saved into a csv file which can be accessed with the /export route.